tylunel/pvpumpingsystem/docs/source/package_overview.rst

 This package helps users to model, test and validate different photovoltaic pumping systems before actually installing it in situ.
-In order to guide the user in her/his choice, *pvpumpingsystem* provides both technical and financial information on the system.
+In order to guide the designer in her/his choice, *pvpumpingsystem* provides both technical and financial information on the system.
+Even though the package is originally targeted at researchers and engineers, three practical examples are provided in order to help anyone to use pvpumpingsystem

 It models pumping systems minimally made of PV generator, DC motor-pump and pipes.
 Each component can be precisely defined by the user in such a way